 The Allied leaders of World War II listed below comprise the important political and military figures who fought for or supported the Allies during World War II.
 Engaged in total war, they had to adapt to new types of modern warfare, on the military, psychological and economic fronts.

-Free Albania
+Albania Free Albania

-Hubert Pierlot, the prime minister of Belgium between 1939 and 1945, and leader of the Belgian government in exile
+Hubert Pierlot, the Prime Minister of Belgium between 1939 and 1945, and leader of the Belgian government in exile

-United States of Brazil (1942–1945)
+Brazil Brazil (1942–1945)

 Getúlio Vargas

-British Empire and Commonwealth
+United Kingdom British Empire and Commonwealth

 King George VI, and Queen Elizabeth with Eleanor Roosevelt in London.